intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 the world of hardware design to people with background in software algorithms.
 Today, we see a lot of hardware design in the space of hardware accelerators which are being used to speed up algorithms that already exist in software.
-It is interesting, therefore, to consider design patterns that help us transform traditional software techniques into hardware: a key software technique to consider is *recursion* which is often the most natural way to describe a given computation.
+It is therefore interesting to consider design patterns that help us transform traditional software techniques into hardware: a key software technique to consider is *recursion* which is often the most natural way to describe a given computation.